istevens/stam_confirmation_bias/article.rst

 without considering how widespread those traits actually are.
 This opens us to believe and place faith in horoscopes, but also psychics, mind readers, and other con artists.
-We often want to believe such people, often focusing on when they right, not instances when they are wrong.
+We often want to believe such people, often focusing on when they right, not when they are wrong.
 [NICKERSON1998]_

 Belief in horoscopes, clairvoyants, and mentalists are mild influences of confirmation bias.
 The same tendency to see or remember what we expect or